mturley/PhraseCards/docs/dspec/dspec.md

 <p>Our chat is built using socket.io.
 Anyone participating in that particular game will be able to use the chat feature.
 We also set up a global variable to hold the current users nickname and gravatar and display them when a user is sending a message in chat.
 This feature is meant to enhance players' game experience by increasing their interaction with each other.</p>

 #### Profile
-[Yue 11/14]
+[Yue, Colby 11/14]
 <p>Profile will hold all the information about the account creator.
-The information shown includes a Gravator picture, account creation date, total number of games played, and recent game history.
+The information shown includes a Gravatar picture, total number of games won, the players friends and a search for friends area.
 This feature allows players to distinguish themselves from other players and give their personal profile a unique feel.
 Furthermore, profiles enables players to view any other player's basic information. </p>

 #### Search
 [Robert 11/14]
 <p>Search is functionality within profile.
 This allows searching for fiends amongst the database of PhraseCards users.
 This will allow for dynamic search for adding friends to profile.
 This uses jquery to the back end.  </p>

 #### Friends
 [Robert 11/14]